On Logical Extrapolation for Mazes with Recurrent and Implicit Networks: Testing pre-trained models

-\textbf{Residuals}. \citep{anil2022path} considers the residuals $r_j := \| u_{j+1} - u_j \|_2$, i.e. the distances between consecutive iterates.
-The one-dimensional sequence of residuals offers a window into the high-dimensional dynamics of the latent iterates.
-In particular, if $r_j = 0$ for all sufficiently large $j$ then the $u_j$ have converged to a fixed point. \citep{anil2022path} finds instances $d$ such that the residual sequence $\{r_j\}_{j=\tilde{K}}^{K}$ induced by a variant\footnote{Although not the variant we consider, see Appendix~\ref{app:more_on_pi-net} for further discussion.} of {\tt PI-net} is visually periodic.
-We replicate this finding for {\tt DT-net} (see Figure~\ref{fig:residuals_pca}, third panel) and discover a novel asymptotic behaviour of $\{r_j\}_{j=\tilde{K}}^{K}$: convergence to a {\em nonzero value} (see Figure~\ref{fig:residuals_pca}, first panel).
-To understand the underlying latent dynamics more deeply, a different method is required.
+In \citep[App.
+F, App.
+G]{anil2022path} evidence of instances $d$ where the latent iterates induced by $T_{\Theta_1}(\cdot, d)$ form a limit cycle, yet $\mathcal{N}_{\Theta}(d)$ is correct, is provided.
+Specifically, the residuals $r_j := \| u_{j+1} - u_j \|_2$, i.e. the distances between consecutive iterates, are considered.
+If $r_j = 0$ for all sufficiently large $j$ then the $u_j$ have converged to a fixed point.
+However, \citep{anil2022path} finds maze instances $d$ such that the residual sequence $\{r_j\}_{j=\tilde{K}}^{K}$ induced by a variant\footnote{Although not the variant we consider, see \refappsec{app:more_on_pi-net} for further discussion.} of \PINet is visually periodic.

+We investigate the limiting behavior of \PINet and \DTNet further.
+For both models, we consider 100 $n\times n$ mazes where $n = 9,19,\ldots, 69$.
+We set $\texttt{percolation}=0$ and \texttt{deadend\_start=True}.
+We select a ``burn-in'' parameter $\tilde{K} < K$ and then consider latent iterates $\{u_j\}_{j=\tilde{K}}^{K}$.
+We set $\tilde{K} = 3,001$ and $K=3,400$.
+We observe periodicity of residuals for \DTNet (see \reffig{fig:residuals_pca}, third panel) and discover a novel asymptotic behavior of the residuals: convergence to a {\em nonzero value} (see \reffig{fig:residuals_pca}, panel 1).
+To explain both behaviors further, we introduce two tools.

 \textbf{PCA}.
-Projecting the high-dimensional latent iterates onto their first three principal components reveals the underlying geometry of $\{u_j\}_{j=\tilde{K}}^{K}$ responsible for the observed residual sequences $\{r_j\}_{j=\tilde{K}}^{K}$.
-Specifically, the first sequence of latent iterates oscillates between two points (see Figure~\ref{fig:residuals_pca}, panel 2), yielding constant values of $r_j$ equal to the distance between these points.
-We call such limiting behaviour a {\em two-point cycle}.
-The second sequence of latent iterates oscillates between two loops (see Figure~\ref{fig:residuals_pca}, panel 4), yielding values of $r_j$ that oscillate around the distance between these loops.
-We call such limiting behaviour a {\em two-loop cycle}.
-To the best of our knowledge, neither of these limiting behaviours has been observed previously in the latent dynamics of an RNN or INN.
+Projecting the high-dimensional latent iterates onto their first three principal components provides a glimpse into the underlying geometry of $\{u_j\}_{j=\tilde{K}}^{K}$ responsible for the observed residual sequences.
+We identify a sequence of latent iterates for \DTNet that oscillates between two points (see \reffig{fig:residuals_pca}, panel 2), yielding constant, non-zero, values of $r_j$ equal to the distance between these points.
+We call such limiting behavior a {\em two-point cycle}.
+We also identify a sequence of latent iterates for \DTNet that oscillates between two loops (see \reffig{fig:residuals_pca}, panel 4), yielding values of $r_j$ that oscillate around the (non-zero) distance between these loops.
+We call such limiting behavior a {\em two-loop cycle}.
+To the best of our knowledge, neither of these limiting behaviors has been observed previously in the latent dynamics of a logical extrapolator.